This post may contain affiliate links. Please read my disclosure policy.

 Try paprika, garlic powder, onion powder, or really any powdered herb.

 - Bacon – Feel free to cook some bacon and dice it up, or take the easy route and use bacon bits!
 Or, you could even cook your bacon in the air fryer!

 - Jalapeños – The perfect partner for cream cheese and bacon!
 If these peppers are too hot, you can sub in banana peppers instead or leave them out entirely.

 - New Mexico Chili Powder – I just adore this spice for its fruity, earthy heat.

-Any chili powder you have in your cabinet can be used as a substitute, but I really recommend giving this one a try!
+Any chili powder you have in your cabinet can be used as a substitute in this smoked meatball recipe, but I really recommend giving this one a try!

 Tips for Smoking Meatballs